sigoden/aichat/README.md

         max_input_tokens: 8192
 ```

-Take a look at the [config.example.yaml](config.example.yaml) for the complete configuration details.
+Please review the [config.example.yaml](config.example.yaml) to see all available configuration options.

-There are some configurations that can be set through environment variables.
-For more information, please refer to the [Environment Variables](https://github.com/sigoden/aichat/wiki/Environment-Variables) page.
+There are some configurations that can be set through environment variables, see [Environment Variables](https://github.com/sigoden/aichat/wiki/Environment-Variables).

 ## Command